 Good thing, I clearly remember the directions we took during our first visit.
-Since I knew that we’ll reach the mountain peak on time, I urged my friend that we walk slowly so we can enjoy more the breeze and songs of the forests.
+Since I knew that we’ll reach the mountain peak on time, I urged my friend to walk slowly so we can enjoy the breeze and songs of the forests.

-I took more the hiking part as an opportunity for me to reflect on things.
-Nature helps me to be creative and imaginative especially when planning how I could achieve my goals such as how to win the special person of my life (winks).
+I took the hiking part as an opportunity for me to reflect on things.
+Nature helps me to be creative and imaginative especially when planning how I could achieve my goals such as how to win the special person in my life (winks).

 As we went deeper into the pine forest, I felt more connected to the rustic world.
 Though I could feel my heart beating fast at some point, it was not so tiring at all.

 Nature had its own way of relieving us along the way.
 The constant chirping of birds and the rustling of trees were natural music to the ear.
 The chilly breeze, all the more, gave a caressing touch.